SustainWise/.github/profile/README.md

 <img src="https://github.com/SustainWise/.github/blob/main/profile/assets/Logo%20SustainWise.jpg" alt="Logo" width="200">

 ## About this project
- SustainWise: Money Manager aims to tackle these nancial chalenges by providing a comprehensive, user-friendly pla orm that enables users to track income and expenses.
+ SustainWise: Money Manager aims to tackle these financial challenges by providing a comprehensive, user-friendly platorm that enables users to track income and expenses.
  Equipped with real-time nancial insights, personalized budgeting tips and recommendation, and detailed expense histories, SustainWise empowers users to make informed decisions about their spending and develop sustainable budgeting habits